all-of-us/raw-data-repository/README.md

 Pagination is provided with a token i.e.

     GET /ParticipantSummary?awardee=PITT&_sort=lastModified&_token=<token string>

+It is possible to return the same participant data multiple times in a sync.

 See FHIR search prefixes below

 Synchronize Participant Summary last modified link.